focus-editor/focus/LOG.md

     + Close editor on ctrl+W
     + Be able to center viewport on cursor
     + Use selected text from active editor if on one line on activation
+    - Draw the number of results and files
     - When jumping to cursor, align to the left
-    - When starting search, if no results, show "Searching..." so that we know it's searching
-    - Draw the number of results and files
     - Open files:
         + On enter
         + Select the searched text